-A brief history of our company by Jack Snyder President and Owner of Edgewood Shooting Bags and Gun Leather
+A brief history of our company by Jack Snyder, President and Owner of Edgewood Shooting Bags, Inc.

 I've always enjoyed working with leather and still do to this day.
 Something about starting with an idea and building a useful and hopefully, beautiful piece does it for me.
 There's nothing like leather to stimulate my imagination.
 It brings out my creativity and makes me happy.